M-vinay-kumar/M-vinay-kumar/README.md

 - 👋 Hi, I’m @M-vinay-kumar
-- 👀 I’m interested in JAVA & PYTHON
+- 👀 I’m interested in PYTHON
-- 🌱 I’m currently learning DATA ANALYTICS
+- 🌱 I’m currently learning DATA SCIENCE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - contact me on +91 8106628042